 Bubble tea brands in China can be divided into two types: traditional and new style, embodied by the famous Heytea brand (find the Heytea case study here).
 The differences are mainly in price and design.
 The new ones attract younger consumers who see them as a way to show a cool and international lifestyle.

 Among these bubble tea brands in China, some will catch your attention, either by the pertinence of their marketing strategy or by their product innovation or even their financial power.

-Pioneers in the bubble tea market in China, those who paved the way
+Bubble tea brands in China, those who paved the way

 - Yi Dian Dian (一点点) is one of the three most powerful bubble tea brands in China, coming directly from Taiwan.
 It is considered a classic brand, serving traditional bubble tea milk.
 Yi Dian Dian has more than 600 stores in China and is now conquering Europe and other Asian countries such as Japan.
 Yi Dian Dian keeps their prices lower than most bubble tea stores.

 - Coco or Coco Fresh is also one of the 3 brands mentioned above, with more than 2,000 stores worldwide and 20 years of experience.
 Coco offers a wide variety of toppings and the adjustment of all recipes, and have entered the coffee market in China.

 - THE ALLEY is probably the brand that has focused the most on the aesthetic side of beverages.
 Known for its brown sugar tapioca pearls, and layered matcha and black tea drink, its drinks are also among the most caloric bubble teas in China.
 The brand has succeeded in its commitment to be present throughout the world, on all continents.